fuzziqersoftware/newserv/README.md

 Like quests, Episode 3 card definitions, maps, and quests are cached in memory.
 If you've changed any of these files, you can run `reload ep3-cards` or `reload ep3-maps` in the interactive shell to make the changes take effect without restarting the server.

-## Memory patches, client functions, and DOL files
+## Memory patches and client functions

 You can put assembly files in the system/client-functions directory with filenames like PatchName.VERS.patch.s and they will appear in the Patches menu for clients that support client functions.
 Client functions are written in SH-4, PowerPC, or x86 assembly and are compiled when newserv is started.
 The assembly system's features are documented in the comments in system/client-functions/System/WriteMemoryGC.ppc.s.